 233 Human Ecology Building (HEB)

-High strength fiber reinforced plastics or Advanced Composites are used in many applications including aerospace and automobiles because of their excellent mechanical properties combined with much lower density compared to metals.
-Most high strength fibers and resins used in advanced composites are derived from petroleum, a non-renewable resource that is projected to last only a few decades at the current rate of consumption.
+High strength fiber reinforced plastics or Advanced Composites are used in many applications from aerospace to sports equipment and from automobiles to windmill blades because of their high specific mechanical properties.
+Most high strength fibers and resins used in advanced composites, at present, are derived from petroleum, a non-renewable resource that is projected to last only a few decades at the current rate of consumption.
 Further, these composites do not degrade in natural environment.
-With high production growth due to expanding applications of composites in the past 2-3 decades, their disposal at the end of their useful life has become difficult as well as expensive.
-Composites, made by bonding two dissimilar materials, particularly those using thermoset resins, are difficult to be recycled or reused in any other application.
-While only a small fraction of the composite waste is ground into powder for use as low grade filler or incinerated to recover energy, most of the composites end up in landfills.
-Major part of our research is directed towards creating fully sustainable and environment-friendly ‘green’ resins and composites using yearly renewable plant based polymers and fibers that are also carbon neutral.
-At the end of their life green composites can be easily composted to create organic soil which can help grow more plants.
-Green composites based on plant proteins or starches and fibers developed by our group are suitable for use in packaging, housing or transportation panels, furniture, board sports and secondary structural applications.
-We have also developed Advanced Green Composites using liquid crystalline cellulose (LCC) fibers that have high mechanical properties.
-Some advanced green composites made using modified LCC fibers have high strength and stiffness and can be suitable for primary structural components.
+With exponential production growth in the past few decades due to expanding applications of composites, their disposal at the end of their life has not only become difficult but expensive as well.
+Composites made using thermoset resins are difficult to be recycled or reused in any other application.
+While only a small fraction of the composite waste is ground into powder for use as low grade filler or incinerated to recover energy, over 90% of the composites end up in landfills.
+Major part of our research is directed towards developing fully sustainable and environment-friendly ‘green’ resins and composites using yearly renewable plant based polymers and fibers that tend to be carbon neutral as well.
+At the end of their life green composites can be composted to create organic soil which can be used to grow more plants.
+Green composites based on plant proteins or starches and fibers developed in our research group are suitable for use in packaging, housing or transportation panels, furniture, board sports and secondary structural applications.
+We have also developed Advanced Green Composites using liquid crystalline cellulose (LCC) fibers that have excellent tensile properties.
+In addition, we have been able to enhance their tensile properties even further by a combination of chemical, mechanical and thermal treatments.
+Advanced green composites with modified LCC fibers possess high strength and stiffness and can be used in primary structural or ballistic applications.

-Our group has been involved in producing randomly oriented and aligned bacterial cellulose (BC) nanofibers using food and agricultural wastes for applications in medicine, filtration as well as green composites.
+Our group is involved in producing randomly oriented and aligned bacterial cellulose (BC) nanofibers using food and agricultural wastes.
+BC nanofibers are suitable for use in medicine, filtration as well as green composites.
+We have developed green composites with additional functionalities such as autonomously self-healing, high toughness and fire resistance.

 Our latest research involves developing new environment-friendly processes and technologies based on Green Chemistry principles to obtain hydrophobic, ultra-hydrophobic and anti-wrinkle characteristics in cotton.
-We have also developed technologies for hair stabilization and enhancing strength of wool fibers.
+We have also developed fully green technologies for hair stabilization which can replace current formaldehyde based method for obtaining straight or curly hair.
+Another green technology we have developed is for enhancing the strength of wool fibers, which are inherently weak natural fibers.
+Stronger wool fibers have significant benefits that include, increasing spinning and weaving efficiencies and enhancing the quality of the fabrics by reducing the defects.
+However, the biggest advantage of this technology could be to spin finer yarns with coarser fibers.

 Current research projects